miku0129/prj_vue-onyva-backend/README.md

     * Use artisan and postman for testing code.

 * Use OVH for production.
     * Use FileZilla and phpMyAdmin for production development.
+    * I chose OVH because it's GDPR compartible.
+    * I separated Frontend and Backend for enchancing security.

 # API